The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Convergence two-point correlation function

 \section{Convergence two-point correlation function}

-In this section, we perform configuration-space measurements for the convergence two-point correlation function (the harmonic-space measurements can be found in \cref{subsec:result_kappakappa}).
+In this section we perform configuration-space measurements for the convergence two-point correlation function (the harmonic-space measurements can be found in \cref{subsec:result_kappakappa}).
 This allows us to test the methodology used in this paper, based on the \textsc{Healpix} maps and angular power spectrum estimators.

-To do so, we use the code \textsc{Athena} \citep{schneider2002analysis}.
-First, we have verified that the configuration-space measurement on the \textsc{Healpix} map containing the convergence using the Born approximation gave the same results as its counterpart using \textsc{Polspice}.
+To do so, we used the code \textsc{Athena} \citep{schneider2002analysis}.
+First, we verified that the configuration-space measurement on the \textsc{Healpix} map containing the convergence using the Born approximation gave the same results as its counterpart using \textsc{Polspice}.

 In \cref{Fig:2PCF_convergence_z1p8}, we show the relative difference between the measurements made on the catalogue containing the dilution bias with respect to Born at $z = 1.8$.